-The Role of Man in the Smart Factory: Strong individuals.
-Unbeatable as a team.
+People in the Smart Factory: Strong on their own.
+Unbeatable as a team

 It is human dexterity combined with digital assistance systems that will enable the required zero-defect quality in manual assembly processes for the first time.
 Technology will be worn on the body: in form of a communicating wristband or augmented reality glasses.
 Humans and machines will communicate intuitively.
 Workplaces will become more ergonomic and attractive than ever before – including those in your company.